 Alignment In Planning

 A “silo” approach is not going to work.
 And just exchanging dozens of emails, stats, metrics and presentations is not going to help either.
 Let marketing sit in on a couple of sales calls each quarter.
 When marketers get insight into what problems sales reps are facing, as well as insight into the prospect market, they can do better research.
 This will result in creating better campaigns and placing them in the right place at the right time.
 Marketing also needs to know what makes your customers and prospects react positively and which marketing channel they are most receptive to.

-Like we’ve mentioned in many of our earlier blog posts, today’s buyers are well-informed and have many more options available to them.
+Today’s buyers are well-informed and have many more options available to them.
 Compelling content is what helps your brand get some traction in the market, and both teams need to formulate a content strategy that is beneficial.
 Marketers need to look beyond basic lead generation and create content that attracts the right leads, which can also be used in the selling process.
 Sales reps, meanwhile, need to use that targeted content and keep marketing informed about how well the content is working.
 This helps refine the message in future.